ktopolski/js-fatigue/test-anything/README.md

 If you are familiar with `RSpec` then `tape` will look quite familiar :).

+# Bonus

+I decided to play a little bit more with `tape` and write some more tests than was needed to complete the course.
+Also, I never really understood `npm` commands well, so I played with `npm` as well.
+My goal was to configure something like `rspec spec/`, but for JavaScript world.
+Check it out using `npm test`.
+Of course, you have to have `tape` installed.

 # What I've learned

 1. "Test anything" is not only a course name, but also a name of the protocol specifying format of test output messages - **TAP**.
 Guess why `tape` is called `tape`.
 2. Basics of node assertions.
 3. Basic tests with `tape`.
 I like how course promotes the _Test Driven Development_.
+4. Basic `npm` skills.